John E. Price: Personal life

 John Edward Price was born on February 2, 1823.
 His father, John, and his mother were born in Pennsylvania.
 At five years of age, he moved to Harrisburg, Pennsylvania.
 He worked as a hod carrier for several years with Singleton T. Jones, who became a bishop of the AME Zion Church.
 He registered for the draft in June 1863, when he was 40 years of age.
 He lived in Harrisburg and identified himself as a shoemaker.
 He and his wife had at least six children: John D. Price, Marian Price, William Price, Sumner F. Price, Harriet Virginia Price, and George T. Price.

 He moved to Philadelphia at retirement around 1896 to be live with his daughters.
-His wife, Mary K. Price, died on November 11, 1898 of Bright's disease.
+His wife, Mary K. Price, died on November 11, 1898, of Bright's disease.
 She died at their house in Shippensburg.
 He died on February 9, 1906.
 He died at his house in Philadelphia, Pennsylvania.
 He was survived by three relatives: Mrs. Mary Sigler, Mrs. M. Fisher, and Mrs. Mary Spotwood.
 He and his wife were buried at a lot he held in Harrisburg at the Lincoln Cemetery, which was established by the Wesley Union A.M.E.
 Zion Church in 1827.
 Also buried at the cemetery is William H. Day.

 Career

 Minister

 Price was a minister of the African Methodist Episcopal Zion Church (AME Zion Church).
 By 1865, he was the pastor of the Wesley Union African Methodist Episcopal Zion Church.
-In 1866, he was a minister in Dauphin County, Pennsylvania and represented the Good Samaritan Council of Harrisburg at the annual conference.
+In 1866, he was a minister in Dauphin County, Pennsylvania, and represented the Good Samaritan Council of Harrisburg at the annual conference.
 In July 1876, Price and Rev. John Bosley led AME Zion Church meetings for Philadelphia and Allegheny Churches at Grove Station, Castle Shannon.
-At that time, Price was the paster of the Mission Church in Allegheny City.
+At that time, Price was the pastor of the Mission Church in Allegheny City.
 He was a pastor of the St. James' Methodist Episcopal Church in New Jersey from 1880 to 1882.
 In 1881, he was elder and musical director of the AME Zion Church in York, Pennsylvania.
 In 1884, he was appointed to head the Shippensburg church and provide oversight of the Newville church.
-He was the pastor of the West Street AME Zion Church in Carlisle, Pennsylvania in 1888.
+He was the pastor of the West Street AME Zion Church in Carlisle, Pennsylvania, in 1888.
 He held a rally that year with William H. Day and other ministers speaking at the church.
 A resolution was passed by his congregation commending his service with the church in 1888.
 Price was the preceding elder of the Philadelphia District and the pastor of the Wesley AME Zion Church in Philadelphia in 1893.

 He was the assistant secretary of annual conferences.
 His areas of interests at the A.M.E.
 Zion Church conferences included book concern, journal, holy orders, complaints, missions, and railroad accommodations.
 He was appointed missionary agent in 1886.